equinor/dm-docs/docs/docs/concepts/blueprints.md

 What can we read out of this code?

-- Line 2 and 4 contains the name and description of the blueprint, which tells us that this blueprint can be used to describe a car.
+- Line 2 contains the name of the blueprint, which is used when referring to this blueprint.
 - Line 3 contains the type of the blueprint.
 The word `type` carries some extra meaning in the Development Framework since it tells us which blueprint a blueprint or entity is implementing.
 In this case, it tells us that this JSON object is of type [dmss://system/SIMOS/Blueprint][Blueprint], and will therefore have attributes such as `name`, `type`, `description` and `attributes`.
 If you open the URL, you can see that it links to a blueprint with name Blueprint and type `dmss://system/SIMOS/Blueprint`.
 That means that the Blueprint blueprint actually implements itself!
+- Line 4 contains the description of the blueprint, which tells us that this blueprint can be used to describe a car.
 - Line 5 to 21 list the attributes of the blueprint - `type`, `carModel` and `registrationNumber`.
 All entities implementing this blueprint must have these three attributes, and only them.
 An attribute definition is always an implementation of the [dmss://system/SIMOS/BlueprintAttribute][BlueprintAttribute], hence the type.

 ## What is an entity?